AtillaTahak/google-clone/README.md

 # Google Clone

-> One paragraph statement about the project.
+> I made this google clone for the Odin project with HTML and CSS

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.

 ## Built With